Santas Homeland Faces Harsh Winter As Tourists Kept Away - UrduPoint

 Jin has run Nordic Unique Travels for five years, offering Northern Lights safaris and expeditions into the Arctic wilderness to thousands of travellers from Europe and Asia every season.

-"Now we've had one or two bookings a week, and mostly we're just doing refunds," Jin said.
+"Now we've had one or two bookings a week, and mostly we're just doing refunds," Jin told AFP from Rovaniemi, an Arctic Circle town that markets itself as "the official hometown of Santa Claus".

 Her firm will only employ "two or three" seasonal staff this year instead of the normal 80.

-Jin's company received emergency financial aid after the government put aside over a billion Euros ($1.2 bn) to help businesses, but it has not been enough to compensate for the lack of tourists.
+Jin's company received emergency financial aid after the government put aside over a billion Euros ($1.

 "Everything we've worked for will be gone so quickly if we don't get help."
 Her predicament is shared by tourist companies across Finland's vast Lapland region, where the sector supports 10,000 jobs and generates one billion euros of annual revenue.